mvertes/docker-alpine-mongo/README.md

 ## Limitations

-- On MacOSX, volumes located in a shared folder are not supported, due to a limitation of virtualbox (default docker-machine driver) not supporting fsync().
+- On MacOSX, volumes located in a virtualbox shared folder are not supported, due to a limitation of virtualbox (default docker-machine driver) not supporting fsync().